GroverAruquipa/GroverAruquipa.github.io/_tabs/research.md

 <img src="../media/Industrial_ROS/kukaros1.png" width="50%">

-Additionally, is used pytorch in order to use **YOLO** in order to detect the objects in the environment, where the following image shows the simulation of the robot in the software Gazebo, the interest3ing part is the detection of the objects in the environment and the planning of the robot in order to avoid the objects. and follow the center of the object.
+Additionally, is used pytorch in order to use **YOLO** in order to detect the objects in the environment, where the following image shows the simulation of the robot in the software Gazebo, the interest3ing part is the detection of the objects in the environment and the planning of the robot in order to avoid the objects.
+And follow the center of the object.

 <img src="../media/Industrial_ROS/kukaros2.png" width="50%">

 The full code is available in the following link [KUKA_ROS](https://github.com/GroverAruquipa/kuka_ros_yolo), where is presented different packages of the robot, based on the **kuka_experimental** package.

-# Radio frecuency Systems
+# Radio frequency Systems

-This project presents an applicacion of the GNU Radio, in order to characterize the radio frecuency systems, using the Raspberry Pi 4, and the communication between the Raspberry Pi 4 and the PC, using sockets in order to run an external interface developed using **Tkinter**.
+This project presents an application of the GNU Radio, in order to characterize the radio frecuency systems, using the Raspberry Pi 4, and the communication between the Raspberry Pi 4 and the PC, using sockets in order to run an external interface developed using **Tkinter**.
 The following video shows the simulation of the robot in the software Gazebo, where is possible to understand the inverse kinematics of the robot.
 <video src="../media/GNU_Radio/GNU1_Trim.mp4" width="75%" controls autoplay loop></video>

-The following image sohws the communication between the Raspberry Pi 4 and the PC, where the Raspberry Pi 4 is used to control the GNU Radio, and the PC is used to control the external interface developed using **Tkinter**.
+The following image shows the communication between the Raspberry Pi 4 and the PC, where the Raspberry Pi 4 is used to control the GNU Radio, and the PC is used to control the external interface developed using **Tkinter**.

 <img src="../media/GNU_Radio/scheme3a.png" width="50%">